• ECE 4550

 Last Taught

 An applied physics course in electricity and magnetism, with emphasis on the technologies derived from them.
 An integrated lab component will provide team-based, hands-on examples and reviews of key concepts.
 Calculus 3 (Multivariable) may be taken concurrently; however, students should be proficient with vectors and calculus, including the chain rule and trigonometric functions.
-Prerequisite: PHYS 1425 or PHYS 1420, and APMA 1110
+Co-requisite: APMA 2120 or equivalent, and Prerequisite: PHYS 1425 and APMA 1110 or equivalent.

 Rating